zhqu1148980644/TMP/leetcode/458-Poor-Pigs.md

 1. ##### math

 - reference: the official answer.
-- For simplicity, suppose `minutesToDie` is `4` and `minutesToTest` is `2` and there is only `one` big, how many buckets can we test?
+- For simplicity, suppose `minutesToDie` is `4` and `minutesToTest` is `2` and there is only `one` pig, how many buckets can we test?
     - There are `three` possibilities:
-    - Drink the first bucket and `die in minutes 2`.
+    - Drink the first bucket and `die in minutes 4`.
 The answer is bucket 1
-    - Then drink the second bucket and `die in 4`.
+    - Then drink the second bucket in `2` and and `die in 6`.
 The answer is bucket 2
     - Or this pig is `still alive`.
 The answer is bucket 3
 - Follow the same rule, there are `(minutesToDie/minutesToTest) + 1(still alive)` states thus we can test at most this number of buckets with one pig.
 - For `x` pigs, the number is `nstates**x`